modex-flexmex/oemof-flexmex/docs/model_pipeline.rst

 Preprocessing
 =============

 Preprocessing brings the raw data into the `oemof.tabular format <https://oemof-tabular.readthedocs.io/en/latest/usage.html>`_.
 In this step, scalars belonging to a component are mapped to the components model parameters and saved within an input CSV file.
 Timeseries are attached in a similar way.
 The so formed input data is held in a ``datapackage`` format comprising a JSON schema file (meta data) and the CSV files containing the actual data.

+TODO: This repeates information that is already found in "model structure".
+Move the docs on extra parameters there.

 The found timeseries are combined into a new set of CSV files, with one file per technology and ``{region code}-{component}-profile`` as column names.
 They are stored in ::